Computer verification of Wiles' proof of Fermat's Last Theorem

 What is to be done?
 Is it possible?
 Within reach?

 Computer verification requires a single tool for the whole project.
 Indeed, if some theorem is proved with one theorem prover and then transferred to a different prover, the risks of applying the theorem in a slightly different context would undo the whole purpose of the project.
 It is therefore important to choose a theorem prover that can support the whole project.
-This requires a very rich type system, and possibly also an integrated computer algebra tool.
-As far as I know, such a theorem prover is not yet available.

 On the other hand, I do think that the challenge is doable, and that it will be done in the coming fifty years.
 It is definitely not within reach.
 The project will have to cover large parts of current pure mathematics.
 Its scope is comparable with the Bourbaki project, where between 1950 and 1970 almost all of pure mathematics got a new foundation by the efforts of an originally French group of mathematicians who published some 20 books under the pseudonym N. Bourbaki.